tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

   You must request PayU Latam to create an additional mirror account for your merchant.
 This account should have only the payment methods enabled that are applicable for MSI or promotional installments.

 - **Provider configured in the PayU Enterprise control panel for your mirror account**:
   You need to register an additional provider in the PayU Enterprise control panel, using the credentials of your mirror account.
-Follow the same steps used to configure the provider for your main account in [Payment Provider Configuration](#payment-provider-configuration).
+Follow the same steps used to configure the provider for your main account in [Configuring a Payment Provider](#configuring-a-payment-provider).

-### Decision Engine Configuration
+### Configuring a Decision Engine

 Define the rules that will be applied to route transactions to either your main account or the mirror account enabled for interest-free months or promotional installments by following these steps: